aryanvar/Cricketers-Info/README.md

 ## Temba Bavuma
 Temba Bavuma (born 17 May 1990)is a South African international cricketer who currently is the captain of the South African cricket team in white-ball cricket.
 He also vice-captains the South Africa in Test cricket.
 He is a Right-handed batsman.
 He is better known for his Test cricket play.
 Bavuma is one of the best fielder of South Africa.
 He was the first black African cricketer to make a Test century for South Africa and the first to captain the side.Bavuma is only the second South African cricketer to score a century on ODI debut, scoring 113 runs against Ireland in September 2016.

+## Brian Lara
+Brian Charles Lara, TC, OCC, AM (born 2 May 1969) is a Trinidadian former international cricketer, widely acknowledged as one of the greatest batsmen of all time.
+He topped the Test batting rankings on several occasions and holds several cricketing records, including the record for the highest individual score in first-class cricket, with 501 not out for Warwickshire against Durham at Edgbaston in 1994, which is the only quintuple-hundred in first-class cricket history.

+Lara also holds the record for the highest individual score in a Test innings after scoring 400 not out at Antigua during the 4th test against England in 2004.
+Lara also held the record of scoring the highest number of runs in a single over in a Test match for 18 years when he scored 28 runs off an over by Robin Peterson of South Africa in 2003 (overtaken by Jasprit Bumrah in 2022).